2025 Shoot Schedule

 RMR usually shoots on the second complete weekend of each month from April through October.
-NOTE: In 2024 there are a couple changes to that general rule!
 Our range is located at the Noxon Rod & Gun Club.
 Shooters need to be present at the safety meeting (9:30 A.M.
 Mountain Time) to shoot each day.
 Each day will be its own shoot, so feel free to show up for either day or both.
 Dry camping is available at the range.

 Single action revolvers, lever rifles of pistol caliber, and pre-1900 hammered pump, lever, or SxS (side by side) style shotguns will be used at all stages.
 No magnum loads, lead bullets only.
 Lead shot only, #4 or smaller.
 Western attire required for all shooters and suggested for spectators.
 No tennis shoes, T-shirts, or baseball caps allowed for shooters.
 Eye and ear protection required.